javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 You may want to disable some message types to reduce noise and focus on specific information relevant to your debugging session.
 For example, if you're only interested in how files are being categorized, you can disable dependency and violation messages.
 :::

-## Filtering Debug Output
+## Filtering by File or Dependency

-You can **[filter traces using selectors](../setup/selectors.md)** in the `boundaries/debug.filter` setting.
-This allows you to focus on specific files or dependencies that are relevant to your debugging session.
+You can **[filter traces using selectors](../selectors/selectors.md)** in the `boundaries/debug.filter` setting.
+This lets you focus on specific files or dependencies relevant to your debugging session.

+The two filter keys accept different selector types:

+- `filter.files` accepts a [file selector](../selectors/file.md) or an [entity selector](../selectors/selectors.md#entity-selectors).
+Use it to match by element type, file category, or module origin.
+- `filter.dependencies` accepts a [dependency selector](../selectors/selectors.md#dependency-selectors) with `from`, `to`, and `dependency` keys.

-Filters apply to all debug messages (file descriptions, dependency descriptions, and rule violation descriptions).
+Filters apply to all debug messages (file descriptions, dependency descriptions, and rule policy violation descriptions).
 If a trace doesn't match the filter, it won't be printed in the console.

 ```js
 export default [{